thelang-io/docs.thelang.io/docs/guides/mutability.md

 ```

 ## Functions
-// todo explain how mutable arrays and objects work
+todo: explain how mutable arrays and objects work
 ```the
 fn changeA (mut a: int) {
   a = 2